See What’s Included In Our Growing Library!

 Visitor Information Card – Use visitor cards to gather information about visitors and encourage them to return for a second visit.

-Visitor Thank You Letter – Follow up with visitor with a thanks for visiting letter.
+Visitor Thank You Letter – Follow up with church visitors by sending a thanks for visiting letter.

 Cash Handling Policy – Cash handling policies and procedures are critical to ensure the safeguarding of church funds.